metomi/rose/sphinx/tutorial/rose/suites.rst

          ~/cylc-run/rose-suite-tutorial

-      You should find all the files contained in the :term:`suite directory` as well as the :term:`run directory` folders ``log``, ``work`` and ``share``.
+      You should find all the files contained in the :term:`run directory` as well as the :term:`run directory` folders ``log``, ``work`` and ``share``.